 A book critique (also known as a manuscript critique or manuscript assessment) reviews your book, looking at elements such as structure, writing style and content.
 As an author, you’re too close to your book to spot most problems, weaknesses and inconsistencies, but a professional book critique helps you address issues, further develop your book and get a better idea of its suitability for publication.

-The comprehensive book critique is a report on the ‘big picture’ of a book.
-In the report, I summarise my opinions on and recommendations for the book in certain areas, like genre, audience, title, writing style, characterisation, setting, plot, structure and readiness for publication.
+The book critique is a report on the ‘big picture’ of a book.
+In the report, I summarise my opinions on and recommendations for the book within certain areas, like genre, audience, title, writing style, characterisation, setting, plot, structure and readiness for publication.

-This critique is the industry’s standard manuscript appraisal (increasingly, agents and publishers are requiring authors to commission a critique before submitting their work).
-The critique gives you a clear picture of which areas you may want to develop and how you may take the book forward for publication.
+The book critique is the industry’s standard manuscript appraisal (increasingly, agents and publishers are requiring authors to commission a critique before submitting their work).
+The book critique gives you a clear picture of which areas you may want to develop and how you may take the book forward for publication.

-Sometimes a critique is abundantly positive, and I recommend that the author submits the book to publishers and agents.
-Sometimes I tell an author that the book is unlikely to sell well or has fatal flaws.
-Often, however, critiques fall somewhere in the middle, and the author uses the critique to take the book to a higher level.
+Sometimes a critique is abundantly positive and I recommend that the author submit the book as it stands to agents and publishers.
+Sometimes I tell an author that the book is unlikely to have a market or has fatal flaws.
+Often, however, critiques fall somewhere in the middle, and the author uses the feedback to take the book to a higher level before submission or publication.